stangri/docs.openwrt.melmac.net/README.md

 This package brings back the old button styles to the `luci-theme-material` on OpenWrt 18.06.0-rc2 and later.
 Please see the README at [GitHub](https://docs.openwrt.melmac.net/luci-theme-material-old/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/luci-theme-material-old/README.md) for further information.

+### pbr & luci-app-pbr

+This service can be used to enable policy-based routing for WAN/WAN6 interfaces and multiple VPN tunnels.
+Supported VPN protocols include: L2TP, Openconnect, OpenVPN, Softether and Wireguard.
+Policies can be based on domain names, IP addresses, ports or any combination of the above.
+This service supports policies for both outgoing and incoming traffic to target specific interfaces/tunnels.
+Please see the README at [GitHub](https://docs.openwrt.melmac.net/pbr/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/pbr/README.md) for further information.

 ### simple-adblock & luci-app-simple-adblock

 This service provides lightweight and very fast dnsmasq-based ad blocking.
 Please see the README at [GitHub](https://docs.openwrt.melmac.net/simple-adblock/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/simple-adblock/README.md) and [OpenWrt Forum Thread](https://forum.openwrt.org/t/simple-adblock-fast-lightweight-and-fully-uci-luci-configurable-ad-blocking/1327) for further information.